 Generally, a contact lens Rx is valid for one year.
 You will need to revisit your eye doctor when your prescription expires for a checkup of the health of your eyes before you can purchase additional lenses.
 Eyeglass prescriptions are regulated under state law, and most expire after two years.

-If you're choosing to cosmetically enhance your eye color with your lenses, that information will also be on the prescription.
-In some cases, the prescription also includes how often to replace the lenses (whether they are daily, weekly, monthly etc.).
+If you choose to cosmetically enhance your eye color with your lenses, that information will also be on the prescription.
+In some cases, the prescription also includes how often to replace the lenses (whether they are daily, weekly, monthly or longer).

 Contacts and eyeglass prescriptions are not the same.
-Even if you already have an glasses prescription, you will need a separate contact lens prescription before you can get contacts.
+Even if you already have a glasses prescription, you will need a separate contact lens prescription before getting contacts.
 These two types of prescriptions are significantly different because eyeglass lenses are positioned approximately 12 millimeters from your eyes, whereas contact lenses rest directly on the surface of your eyes.

 Contact lens prescriptions differ from glasses prescriptions.
 Contact lens prescriptions contain specifications that are not included on a glasses prescription that can only be determined after a comprehensive contact lens exam and fitting.
 The additional specifications that aren’t included on glasses prescriptions include base curve (BC), diameter (DIA), lens brand and material, as well as an expiration date.